-Production would be for the human needs and not for the profit The wage system would be abolished and, with a rise of a few. in techniques, there would come, not the present fear of redundancy and starvation, but a full and free life, such as we wage slaves have dreamed about but have never tasted.
+Production would be for human needs and not for the profit of a few.
+The wage system would be abolished and, with a rise in techniques, there would come, not the present fear of redundancy and starvation, but a full and free life, such as we wage slaves have dreamed about but never yet tasted.